front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 #### Styles

-If you have overriden the `theme/modules/_modules.scss` file and didn't import the `front-commerce/src/web/theme/modules/_modules.scss` file, you will need to add the new styles for the Cart:
+If you have overridden the `theme/modules/_modules.scss` file and didn't import the `front-commerce/src/web/theme/modules/_modules.scss` file, you will need to add the new styles for the Cart:

 ```diff
 +@import "~theme/modules/Cart/EmptyCart/EmptyCart";